-In case of SFAC the data is provided at the cluster area (commodity and business activity) of the FPOs (Figure 6).
+SFAC data In case of the is provided cluster the area (commodity and business activity) of the FPOs (Figure 6).
 Majority of them deals with high value crops such as cashew, cotton, vegetable etc. They are engaged mostly in processing, cold storage and custom hiring.